How much Does It Cost To Climb Kilimanjaro

 I guess everyone here wants to climb Kilimanjaro on a budget so let’s get down to business:

 How much does it cost to climb Kilimanjaro?
-Around $1000 USD.
+Around $1000 USD for me in 2010.

-That’s the answer folks, ignore all other websites touting their businesses complete with flights, visas etc. It costs about $1000 USD end of story.
-Naturally, if you want to pay more your tent will be higher quality, the food a bit nicer but it’s all unnecessary to be honest, the $1000 will get you to the top just fine.
+Back in 2010, that was the answer folks.
+It cost about $1000 USD end of story.
+Naturally, if you want to pay more your tent will be higher quality, the food a bit nicer but it’s all unnecessary to be honest, the $1000 used to get you to the top just fine.
+Now, 2018, you’re looking at $1500 for a super budget option, with no accomodation on either side, low quality tents etc. It’ll suffice, but it may not be comfortable!

-The cheapest way to climb Kilimanjaro is as follows:
+The cheapest (not necessarily the best!) way to climb Kilimanjaro is as follows:

 Don’t arrange anything before hand.
-I’ll repeat that guys , do no arrange anything before you arrive in Moshi.
-Do it all when you get here – that is the easiest and cheapest way to arrange it.
+I’ll repeat that guys , do no arrange anything before you arrive in Moshi, if you’re looking to cut every corner.
+Do it all when you get there – that is the cheapest way to arrange it.
 You could arrive on at 10pm in the evening and still have time to organize it and set off the next day so have faith!

 1) Get to Dar Es Salaam, Tanzania.
 I arrived by land from Malawi but many international airlines fly here.

 2) Take a bus from Ubungu bus station, Dar Es Salaam to Moshi.
-The bus costs around $5-$10 depending on the bus quality and take 8-10 hours.
+The bus costs around $5-$10 depending on the bus quality and takes 8-10 hours+.

 4) Ignore all the touts hustling you for their business and walk directly into one of the (literally) hundreds of tour operators who offer climbs.

 5) Explain you want to do the Machame (or Coca-Cola depending on your choice) route.
 The standard Machame route is 4 nights/5 days.
-This costs $850 for 5 days.
-If you want an additional day to acclimatise on the mountain (recommended) then it costs about $1000.
+In 2010, for baragin basement equipment, cheapest food available etc, that cost about $850 for 5 days.
+If you want an additional day to acclimatise on the mountain then it costs about $1000.
 Normally you pay the park fees on the 1st day of the ascent to the park officials, whereas you pay your tour operator their fee for equipment (normally included), food, tents etc

 6) Aside from the obligatory tips, this is all you have to pay.
 It includes porters (compulsory – normally 3 per climber, crazy I know!!), chefs (!?), tents, breakfast lunch and dinner each day, water, equipment, park fees, transport – everything!